Water Heater Needs Replacement

 A stitch in time saves nine, goes an old proverb.
-Well, in the case of a hot water heater, regular maintenance is the stitch in time.
+Well, in the case of a hot water heater needs replacement, regular maintenance is the stitch in time.
 It helps address issues before they become critical and expensive ones to fix.

 Hot water is essential to everyday life for families in Vancouver.
 Any interruption in its flow will disrupt daily chores.
 It also indicates that there is an issue with plumbing or with the hot water heater, which may need a replacement.